 The first track we’ve chosen to explore is the possibility to buy grouped products.

-Started with this statement, we’ve decided to iterate on the subject, trying to answer the following question: how could we make the buying of grouped products easier while making the process smooth and intuitive ?
+Starting with this statement, we decided to iterate on the subject, trying to answer the following question: how can we make purchasing grouped products easier whilst ensuring a smooth and intuitive process?

-After a benchmarking of the market competition, searching for good practices and ideas to be inspired of, we started to work on the following feature: products collections.
+After benchmarking the market competition, searching for good practices and ideas to inspire us, we started to work on the following feature: product collections.

-In order to customize this feature with relevant content, we choose the house furniture’s theme.
-Which one of us doesn’t want to easily create the perfect room? 🙂
+In order to customize this feature with relevant content, we chose to work with home decor products.
+Who among us doesn’t want to easily create the perfect room in one single purchase? 🙂

 A – Create an alternative navigation

-When you talk about “products collections”, you necessarily need a custom navigation process for it.
-Actually, a “classic” navigation doesn’t allow users to access grouped products, or only on specific occasion (lookbook for example).
+When you talk about “product collections”, you need a custom navigation process in place.
+A “classic” navigation won’t allow users to access grouped products, or a specific occasion (lookbook for example).

-Moreover, surfing from a product to another, then remember which one you’ve already seen quickly become a puzzle for the user.
+Moreover, surfing from one product to another, then remembering which one you’ve already seen, can quickly become a puzzle for the user.
 You need to avoid that.

 We’ve decided to create a “by collection” navigation.
-Nous avons donc décidé de mettre en place une navigation “par collection”.
-User will access this secondary navigation and with it, he will be able to select a room and some furniture styles he likes.
-After that, a filtered list of collections will be proposed to him, based on his previous choices.
-Each collection will be composed with some products, and each product will be identified with a tag.
+Users will access this secondary navigation, with which he will be able to select a room and the furniture styles he or she likes.
+After that, a filtered list of collections will be proposed based on his previous choices.
+Each collection will be composed of products identified with a tag.

-B - An interactive picture to project yourself
+B – An interactive image to project the user’s mind

-Second idea, and logical following of the first one: implement an interactive picture to increase user’s projection.
-After having selected a collection in the list, the user ends up on the related presentation page.
+Second idea, and logical following of the first one: implement an interactive picture to stimulate the user’s imagination.
+After having selected a collection in the list, the user is taken to a related presentation page.

-On top of the page will be displayed the interactive image, with all products available in the collection.
+An interactive image will be displayed at the top of the page, with all products available in the collection.
 The image will highlight how products combine together, in context.
-It allows user to have an quick overview of the collection.
-It helps him reinforcing his choice, or else redirect him to another collection.
+It allows users to have a quick overview of the collection.
+It helps him or her either make a choice or else be directed to another collection.

-Create an alternative navigation can be complex and time-consuming while using natives templates of a classic CMS.
-Front-Commerce allows you to forget these constraints.
-Setting it up becomes very quick and allows you to propose an original and adapted ergonomics.
+Creating an alternative navigation can be complex and time-consuming when using a classic CMS’s native templates.
+Front-Commerce allows you to forget these limits.
+Setting it up becomes very quick and allows you to propose original, adapted & user-friendly design.

 We then started to think about what the interface could look like.
-We were all agree to say that visuals would occupy a central part on it.
-It would help users to project, and reinforce immersion.
+We all agreed that visuals would play a central role to help users to immerse and see themselves in the room.

 And some of the first wireframes we created, for mobile devices.
 Yup, it’s in French.
 Oopsy!